 Use the Copy > button to copy the Bill To Address into the Job Site Address section.

 Use the < Copy button to copy the Job Site Address into the Bill To Address section. – New in 10.0622

 - Address Name: Choose an address name from the dropdown list, such as Home, Office, Primary, Job Site, Build Site

 - Street, City, State, Zip, Country: Input each address field as you would normally

 Click the [navigation icon] above either address to open it in a map application.

 Note: If you leave the Job Site Address blank, iPoint will automatically use the Bill To Address as the job site address.
-Or, you can click the Copy button and iPoint will copy all of billing address info over into the Job Site address fields.
+Or, you can click the Copy button, and iPoint will copy all of the billing address info over into the Job Site address fields.